Arguments Against the Bible

 E. The Bible must be accepted as a whole

-A. When it records an event, that event actually happened
+B. When the Bible records an event, that event actually happened - John 17:17

-A. Even though we do not have the original documents, we believe this to be true.
+B. Even though we do not have the original documents, we believe the original documents to be accurate.

 1. Some might point out that since we have never seen the original, we cannot prove our point.